This Week In Virtual Colorado Concerts

 Platform: Instagram + Facebook, watch here and here.

 The Lowdown: Local restaurant Birdcall is teaming up with local Colorado musicians to provide a weekly live virtual showcase of music.
-The weekly line-up has not been announced yet, but we’ll keep you updated as we know more.
-This showcase is appropriately titled the “Birdcall Lockdown Music Series.”
+This week, Birdcall is hosting Lyle Divinsky of Colorado jam band The Motet.
+This showcase is appropriately titled the “Birdcall Lockdown Music Series” and will be happening through the end of May.

 Rocky Mountain Virtual Music Festival